AtharvaU8/CastlePass-Web/README.md

 - Custom Password Feature (Secure & Private) – Store and retrieve your custom passwords securely using encrypted chess moves.
 - Password Manager - A secure and unique password manager.
-- Multiple Chess Engines – More bot difficulty levels and better gameplay to generate even more randomized passwords..
+- Multiple Chess Engines – More bot difficulty levels and better gameplay to generate even more randomized passwords.
 - User Move Validation – Ensure your moves follow strong security rules.
 - Enhanced Security – Implementing even stronger encryption methods beyond hashing for added protection.
 - Multi-Platform Support – Expanding to mobile and other platforms for wider accessibility.